Riverline (Hobart): Political process

-In 2011, the Tasmanian Government's Infrastructure Australia submission included a AU$213 million Brooker Highway upgrade wishlist.
-This was submitted in the absence of any submission for the Northern Suburbs Light Rail, costed at AU$100 million – less than half the price of the highway upgrades.
+In 2011, the Tasmanian Government's Infrastructure Australia submission included a $213 million Brooker Highway upgrade wishlist.
+This was submitted in the absence of any submission for the Northern Suburbs Light Rail, cost at $100 million – less than half the price of the highway upgrades.
 The government was urged to make a submission for the railway.

-With Federal and state elections looming, the Northern Suburbs Railway received tri partisan support from the major political parties in early 2013.
-Federal Denison MP, Andrew Wilkie called on the Liberal and Labor parties to each commit AU$100 million to the project during Parliament.
+With Federal and state elections looming, the Northern Suburbs Railway received tri-partisan support from the major political parties in early 2013.
+Federal Denison MP, Andrew Wilkie called on the Liberal and Labor parties to each commit $100 million to the project during Parliament.
 Soon after, The Tasmanian Government announced the creation of a high-powered taskforce to push the case for a light rail link through the city's northern suburbs.
 Transport Minister Nick McKim stated that he had ordered a new business case for the link, which he wants to put before the Federal Government's funding process by May.
-However, Mr McKim also said he would be pushing for a Hobart to Glenorchy link, rather than the proposed Hobart to Bridgewater line.
-He said this was because the route would increase the cost-to-benefit ratio, which would make it easier to attract critical federal funding.
+However, McKim also said he would be pushing for a Hobart to Glenorchy link, rather than the proposed Hobart to Bridgewater line.
+He said this was because the route would increase the cost-to-benefit ratio, making it easier to attract critical federal funding.
 Prominent local businessman, David Walsh even weighed into the debate stating that the proposed light rail should extend beyond Bridgewater and into Gagebrook.
-Mr Walsh said it took an hour to travel by bus from the far northern suburbs to the CBD, which was too long.
+Walsh said it took an hour to travel by bus from the far northern suburbs to the CBD, which was too long.
 He added that his support for the railway was a matter of social justice.

-The most recent proposed route being pursued by the state government commences at Mawson Place and ends in close proximity to the Museum of Old and New Art, within the suburb of Berriedale. proponents of the light rail have recently called on the state government to extend the transport corridor to North Hobart.
+The most recent proposed route pursued by the state government commenced at Mawson Place and ended in close proximity to the Museum of Old & New Art, within the suburb of Berriedale.
+Proponents of the light rail in 2014 called on the state government to extend the transport corridor to North Hobart.

-The fate of the light rail is unknown after the feasibility study was scrapped as part of the Abbott Government's federal budget of 2014.
+The fate of the light rail is unknown after the feasibility study was scrapped as part of the Abbott government's 2014 Australian federal budget.